PeterChauYEG/lets-talk-api/README.md

-# lets-talk-api
+# Lets Talk API
-This is the api for lets-talk 4.
-It controls the drivetrain of the robot.
+This is the API for lets-talk.
+It controls the drivetrain of the robot, and pilot queue.
+It allows a pilot to control the robot for 5 mins.

 It starts a HTTP server.